-I’m gifting you a breakfast recipe to try sometime soon- it’s both filling and full of good, healthy, real ingredients: Bagel Quiche.
+I’m gifting you this Bagel Quiche breakfast recipe to try sometime soon- it’s both filling and full of good, healthy, real ingredients.
 There is a how-to video included for this recipe, so be sure to watch it and then scroll to the bottom and print out the complete recipe so you can make it at home.

 Here’s something you probably don’t know about me > I worked at a Jewish Elementary School for many years- as a teacher’s aide, as their after-school daycare program director and finally as a substitute teacher.
 I ate a lot of challah and a lot of bagels during my years at the school.